-- 1. Retaining Walls: - a.
-The maximum length of any continuous retaining wall shall not be more than 100 linear feet.
-The maximum height of any retaining wall shall not be more than 8 feet.
-The height of a retaining wall is measured from the low side of natural grade when retaining fill slopes and from finished grade when retaining cut slopes to the top of the wall; whether the top is retaining earth or not. - b.
-Retaining walls shall be used for the purpose of containing fill material or for minimizing cut or fill slopes.
-The retaining wall may only extend six (6) inches above the material it is retaining. - c.
-A terraced combination of retaining walls shall be measured as a single retaining wall provided the combined walls are: 1) no more than eight (8) feet total vertical height; 2) terraced with a minimum distance between of four (4) feet and a maximum separation of eight (8) feet; and 3) contain appropriate vegetation between the walls so as to soften the visual impact of the combined walls (see FIGURE 8). - d.
-When a safety fence, on top of a retaining wall, is required by code it shall be a view fence and shall be painted to blend with surrounding natural colors. - e.
-Where retaining walls are provided they shall be color treated, textured, or veneered to blend in with the surrounding natural colors and textures of the native rock and soils at the site. - 2.
+- e.g. Where retaining walls are provided they shall be color treated, textured, or veneered to blend in with the surrounding natural colors and textures of the native rock and soils at the site. - 2.
+Pool Barriers.
+All pool barriers shall be View Fencing.
+The pool barrier shall be the minimum amount that is needed to secure the pool and that is appropriate for the site. - 2.
 Pool Barriers: Shall be view fencing.
 Open view fencing is not calculated in the 300 feet maximum allowable wall. - 3.
-Screen Walls: These walls may be solid walls provided they are of minimum height and length needed to screen the mechanical equipment or windows of interior bathroom areas, and shall not exceed six (6) feet in height.
+Screen Walls: These walls may be solid walls provided they are of minimum height and length needed to screen the mechanical equipment. garbage cans, or windows of interior bathroom areas, and shall not exceed six (6) feet in height.
 Screen walls over 6 feet in height may be allowed, at the discretion of the Hillside Building Committee, to properly screen the mechanical equipment or windows of interior bathroom areas; provided, 1) such walls meet the allowable setbacks and height of an accessory structure, and 2) screening area surrounded by screen walls is calculated as part of the allowable floor area. - 4.
-Tennis/Sport Courts: Fences surrounding a tennis court or sport court shall be: (i) no greater than 10 feet in height as measured from the playing surface, (ii) set within the disturbable area of the Lot, and (iii) colored to blend in with the surrounding area.

-5. Driveway Columns and Entry Gates may be located ten (10) feet or more from the property line.
+Tennis/Sport Courts: Fences surrounding a tennis court or sport court shall be:-: (i) no greater than 10 feet in height as measured from the playing surface, (ii) set within the disturbable area of the Lotcounts as disturbed area, and (iii) View Fencing and colored to blend in with the surrounding area. - 5.
+Driveway Columns columns and Entry entry Gates gates may be located ten (10) feet or more from the property line.
 The columns and gate are limited to six (6) feet in height and the columns may be a maximum size of two (2) feet by two (2) feet.
 Electrically controlled gates must be equipped with an approved key switch located as far as possible from the right-of-way.